rdinch/MathResourceStudio-Help/docs/exercise-sets/Ratio and Percent/ratio-conversions.md

 The option determines whether the ratio is a part-to-part or part-to-whole representation:

 - Part-to-Part Ratio - A ratio which compares a part of the whole to another part of the whole.
-For example, the statement ‚ÄúThere are 5 apples for every 7 oranges ‚Äù expresses a part-to-part ratio.
+For example, the statement ìThere are 5 apples for every 7 oranges î expresses a part-to-part ratio.

 - Part-to-Whole Ratio - A ratio which compares a part of the whole to the whole.
-For example, the statement ‚Äú3 out of 5 crayons are red‚Äù expresses a part-to-whole ratio.
-The statement ‚Äú2 out of 5 crayons are blue‚Äù also expresses a part-to-whole ratio.
+For example, the statement ì3 out of 5 crayons are redî expresses a part-to-whole ratio.
+The statement ì2 out of 5 crayons are blueî also expresses a part-to-whole ratio.

 1. To change how the ratio is represented, select the Ratio As option in the options pane.